 Go into nearly any supermarket and you may notice some trends: There’s a different exit than entrance.
 Milk is in the back.
 There’s a whole selection of goodies surrounding the checkout line.
 Am I wrong?
 Probably not, because this is all very common and very intentional.
-If you’re a supermarket, the goal is to get the customer to linger as long as possible and spend money.
+If you run a supermarket, you aim to get customers to linger as long as possible and spend money.

 Although we don’t tend to think of our farmers markets in the same light as supermarkets—because they often comprise so many different businesses and generally intended to be the anti-supermarket—what I’m about to argue is that maybe we could learn a few things from them.
 By crafting our markets to better resemble grocery stores, perhaps everyone’s sales can go up and all the vendors, not just those who get the best spots, can benefit.